aaron-grau/curic/react/readings/intro_to_react_router.md

 );
 ```

-This route config would cause the app to render the specified components at
+The `<Router>` config above would cause an app to render the specified components at
 the following paths.

 Path                    | Rendered Components